Elizabeth McNulty is Principal Harpist of The Royal Liverpool Philharmonic Orchestra.

 She has made numerous performances of major harp concerti, including Ginastera Harp Concerto, Mozart Flute and Harp Concerto, Mozetich El Dorado, Debussy Danses sacree et Profane and Ravel Introduction and Allegro with groups such as Kantanti Ensemble; Symphonia Academica; Berkeley Ensemble; Dulwich Symphony Orchestra; Oare String Orchestra; Barnet Symphony Orchestra; and the Norden Farm Concert Series, Maidenhead.
+She has also performed Handel's Harp Concerto (mvt 1) with members of RLPO as part of the under 5's concert series.

 In December 2012, she performed centre stage at Glyndebourne the premier of Russell Hepplewhite’s song cycle It Was Born of The Stars for harp and children’s choir with the youth opera and in November 2013, Into The Harbour: Carry Me Home, an arrangement of Britten’s operas by Lee Reynolds for the Britten centenary.